Xander Jan Bogaerts

 - Debut August 20, 2013

 Xander Bogaerts reached the majors in 2013 at age 20.
-He has made two All-Star Game appearances and won two World Series rings with the Boston Red Sox.
-His twin brother, Jair, has also played professionally.
+He has made three All-Star Game appearances and won two World Series rings with the Boston Red Sox.
+His twin brother, Jair Bogaerts, has also played professionally.

 Xander signed with the BoSox in August 2009; the scout was Mike Lord.
 He debuted with the 2010 DSL Red Sox and hit .314/.396/.423, leading his club in average, hits (75), homers (3), RBI (42), total bases (101), slugging and OPS.
 He was 5th in the Dominican Summer League in RBI and tenth in total bases, fielding .929 at short.
 The next year, at 18, he was playing in a full-season league and more than holding his own with a .260/.324/.509 batting line for the Greenville Drive, fielding .924 and homering 16 times in 72 games.
 Baseball America named him the #10 prospect in the South Atlantic League, between fellow Dutch national Jonathan Schoop and A.J.
 Cole.
 He joined the Dutch national team for the 2011 Baseball World Cup.
 In the Netherlands' historic run to the Gold Medal, he got into three games as the backup shortstop behind another minor league prospect, Didi Gregorius.
 Bogaerts went 0 for 2 with a walk and a run after replacing Gregorius in a 19-0 romp of Greece.
 Replacing Bryan Engelhardt as DH in a 5-4 loss to Team Canada, he was 0 for 2 with a walk and a RBI.
 His bases-loaded walk from Mark Hardy in the 7th forced in Gregorius with the tying run to make it 3-3.
 With a 4-4 tie in the 10th, two on and two out, he was retired by Jimmy Henderson.
 His only start came in a 12-2 win over Venezuela, going 2 for 4 with a run and a RBI as the shortstop.
 In the Gold Medal game, the Netherlands only used Gregorius at shortstop.